 The stranger looked down at her in bewilderment.
 He thought surely the child was touched by some malady of the mind.
-No one as innocent as she should be this calm after watching a man’s lifeblood surge from his neck before their eyes.
+No one as innocent as she should be this calm after watching a man’s lifeblood surge from his neck before their very eyes.
 Yet there she stood as if awaiting a sweet for some reward.

 “He said you needed me for something important, but I guess he won’t be able to tell me what it was now.
 Are you going to hurt me like he did?”

 “Heavens no, sweet child.
 You are safe with me.”
 The stranger chuckled and decided to indulge her other inquiries.
 “Indeed I did need you for a very important task, but no longer.
 Your tormentor here will make a suitable replacement.
 Truly, does the manner of his death not turn your stomach?” he asked.

 “No, mi’lord,” she said.
 “My father, my real father, was the sheriff.
 I’ve seen many a highwayman executed by his hand.
 A little blood has never bothered me any.
 That man killed my father.
-There was a lot of blood.”
+There was a lot of blood when he did that.”
 She jumped up on the straw bed staring back at him with large and curious eyes.
 “What are we going to do next?”